 Bestselling author David Gessner’s wilderness road trip inspired by America’s greatest conservationist, Theodore Roosevelt, is “a rallying cry in the age of climate change” (Robert Redford).

 “Leave it as it is,” Theodore Roosevelt announced while viewing the Grand Canyon for the first time.
 “The ages have been at work on it and man can only mar it.”
-Roosevelt’s rallying cry signaled the beginning of an environmental fight that still wages today.
-With America’s wilderness under threat—from corporate interests, from politicians, and from the extremes of climate change—Roosevelt’s awakening into conservationist-in-chief gives us a roadmap for protecting our wild spaces today.
-To reconnect with the American land and with the president who courageously protected it, acclaimed naturalist and New York Times bestselling author David Gessner embarked on a great American road trip with Roosevelt as his spirit guide.
+Roosevelt’s pronouncement signaled the beginning of an environmental fight that still wages today.
+To reconnect with the American wilderness and with the president who courageously protected it, acclaimed nature writer and New York Times bestselling author David Gessner embarks on a great American road trip guided by Roosevelt’s crusading environmental legacy.

 David Gessner is the author of ten books, including the New York Times bestseller All the Wild That Remains.
 He has taught environmental writing as a Briggs-Copeland Lecturer at Harvard and is currently a professor and department chair at the University of North Carolina at Wilmington, where he founded the award-winning literary journal Ecotone.
 Gessner lives in Wilmington, North Carolina.

 "Theodore Roosevelt is rightly remembered as a champion of the American wilderness.
 This audiobook chronicles the author's journey through the lands that most inspired the president.
 Fred Sanders offers a smooth, even narration.
 There is reverence in his tone when delivering descriptions of the natural world and deep emotion when rendering the author's pleas for a renewed national commitment to conservation."